tiburona/likhtik_scripts/spike_data_processing/misc_data_init/analysis_config_howto.md

 ## Power ##

+Configuration options that are the same as in spike analyses are "data_class", "data_type", "periods", "events", "time_type", "evoked", and "level".
+As of this writing "level" is only implemented for plot_spectrogram, the frequency x time power plot ( the available levels are Group, Animal, and Period).

 A note on implementation here.
+Power calculations rely on the Matlab program `mtcsg`, and all LFP calculations potentially rely on the Matlab program  `removeLineNoise_SpectrumEstimation`.
 Matlab Engine for Python is something that exists, but I wasn't able to get it to work and for current purposes have an acceptable alternative using the subprocess module to call Matlab from the command line.
 It may be worth solving this problem at some point.

+The following are keys that are not used in spike analyses.

 "matlab_configuration": a dictionary with the keys
 - "matlab_path": the full path to your Matlab executable